jacob-t9/fashion_product_classification_through_hyperparameter_tuning/README.md

 ## Model

 This project constructs a custom Sequential model for this task.
 This Sequential model is a stack of one flattened input layer and three dense layers the last of which is the output layer.
-The first three dense layers' architecture, including the number of neurons and activation functions, is determined through hyperparameter tuning.
+The first two dense layers' architecture, including the number of neurons and activation functions, is determined through hyperparameter tuning.
+The model is then compiled using an optimized configuration, which includes an optimizer type and learning rate value that are both determined through hyperparameter tuning.
 The goal is to find the most effective combination of these hyperparameters for accurate classification.

 ## Hyperparameter Optimisation